Who we are

 The National Foreign Trade Council Foundation launched the Global Innovation Forum to create a greater understanding of the importance of the policy foundations that underpin the ability of startups, researchers, universities and companies of all sizes to innovate globally.

-In 2019, GIF engaged women entrepreneurs in Ho Chi Minh City, Jakarta, Kuala Lumpur, Manila and Singapore in round-table discussions on supporting women-owned businesses.
+GIF engaged women entrepreneurs in Ho Chi Minh City, Jakarta, Kuala Lumpur, Manila and Singapore in round-table discussions on supporting women-owned businesses.
 These events built on themes from a report published by GIF on women’s entrepreneurship in ASEAN.

 GIF held a series of discussions with European entrepreneurs in Paris, Brussels, and London to discuss getting UK startups and small businesses global post-Brexit and created new partnerships with entrepreneurs and startup incubators in the ASEAN region as it published a new report on the New Faces of Trade: ASEAN Women in e-Commerce.